mrbaloglu/Sorting/README.md

 # Sorting
-Some of the sorting algorithms in C++.
+Some of the sorting algorithms implemented in C++.